 Characteristics of a Good No Marijuana Policy at Work

 - Involve a cross-section of employees from all departments within the organization when developing the policy and drug testing program.
-Union involvement is also important.
-This will make sure that the policy well implemented.
+Union involvement is also essential.
+This will make sure that the policy is well implemented.

-- Employees should have precise knowledge of all the consequences and disciplinary actions that can taken against them in case they fail to abide by the rules or violate any drug-related policies in the workplace.
+- Employees should have precise knowledge of all the consequences and disciplinary actions that can be taken against them if they fail to abide by the rules or violate any drug-related policies in the workplace.

-- Lastly, there should be active and visible support and commitment towards the policy by all the managers, supervisors, and organization leaders.
+- Lastly, there should be active and visible support and commitment towards the policy’s supervisors and organization leaders.

 Visit Ovus Medical today!
 We provide FDA approved multi-panel drug test.
 You can buy drug test kits in bulk and wholesale, starting from $1.99 only.
-Our 8 and 10-panel drug test cups can detect the presence of multiple drugs including THC.
+Our eight and 10-panel drug test cups can detect the presence of multiple drugs, including THC.
 You can now make your work environment safe and drug-free through easy and efficient drug screening.